Impossibum/kaiyo-bot/README.md

 # kaiyo-bot
- a rienforcement learning agent that plays rocket league
+ a reinforcement learning agent that plays rocket league